GeoscienceAustralia/ptha/ptha_access/README.md

 ### ***Extracting the tsunami time-series for a particular event at a particular hazard point***

 Here we show how to read a flow time-series for a given earthquake event, at a given hazard point.
-To do this, you have to know the hazard point `gaugeID`, which can be found by clicking on the hazard point in the interactive map above (please do not confuse this with the Feature ID that is shown by default in the interactive map - I would like to remove this field, but do not yet know how/if it can be done!).
+To do this, you have to know the hazard point `gaugeID`, which can be found by examining the peak-stage vs exceedance-rate datasets (csv and shapefile), or by using the interactive hazard point viewer above.
+(In the latter case, please do not confuse this with the Feature ID that is shown by default in the interactive map - I would like to remove this field, but do not yet know how/if it can be done!).

-The data is downloaded from the NCI.

-*Recall that this requires that ncdf4 and rptha are installed appropriately, see the installation section above.*

 ```r